Software Package Data Exchange: Syntax

 For example, (Apache-2.0 OR MIT) means that one can choose between Apache-2.0 (Apache License) or MIT (MIT license).
 On the other hand, (Apache-2.0 AND MIT) means that both licenses apply.

-There is also a "+" operator, when applied to a license, means that future versions of the license apply as well.
+There is also a "+" operator which, when applied to a license, means that future versions of the license apply as well.
 For example, Apache-1.1+ means that Apache-1.1 and Apache-2.0 may apply (and future versions if any).

 SPDX describes the exact terms under which a piece of software is licensed.
 It does not attempt to categorize licenses by type, for instance by describing licenses with similar terms to the BSD License as "BSD-like".

-In 2020, the European Commission publishes its Joinup Licensing Assistant, which makes possible the selection and comparison of more than 50 licenses, with access to their SPDX identifier and full text.
+In 2020, the European Commission published its Joinup Licensing Assistant, which makes possible the selection and comparison of more than 50 licenses, with access to their SPDX identifier and full text.

 Deprecated license identifiers

 The GNU family of licenses (e.g., GNU General Public License version 2) have the choice of choosing a later version of the license built in.
-Sometimes, it was not clear, whether the SPDX expression GPL-2.0 meant "exactly GPL version 2.0" or "GPL version 2.0 or any later version".
+Sometimes, it was not clear whether the SPDX expression GPL-2.0 meant "exactly GPL version 2.0" or "GPL version 2.0 or any later version".
 Thus, since version 3.0 of the SPDX License List, the GNU family of licenses got new names.
 GPL-2.0-only means "exactly version 2.0" and GPL-2.0-or-later means "version 2.0 or any later version".

+Adoption

+For licensing

+The SPDX license identifier can be added to the top of source code files as a short string unambiguously declaring the license used.
+The SPDX-License-Identifier syntax, pioneered by Das U-Boot in 2013, became part of SPDX in version 2.1.
+In 2017, the FSFE launched REUSE, which provides tools to validate the comment and to efficiently extract copyright information.

+The SPDX license identifier is also used in a number of package managers such as npm, Python, and Rust cargo.
+SPDX license expressions are used in RPM package metadata in Fedora Linux, replacing the earlier use of the Callaway system.
+Debian uses a slightly different license specification.